Permanent Makeup Then & Now

 Permanent Makeup is technically micropigmentation or in other words, a cosmetic tattoo.
 An ancient Asian and Egyptian beautification practice, permanent makeup has gained popularity around the world.
 Tattooing for medical reasons such as scaring or vitiligo are essentially the same procedure, this is sometimes the last resort when no other solution exists.

 Permanent makeup has been a celebrity secret since as least the 1930′s.
-Permanent makeup or cosmetic tattoos not well-known in the United States until early 80′s.
+See Lip Tattooing Is The Latest Fad (January 1933).
+Permanent makeup or cosmetic tattoos was not well-known in the United States until early 80′s.
 During the mid-nineties, a California woman started flying all over the country promoting this new service.
 A popular industry was born, and as it grew, many people from various backgrounds got into this business.
 Many are tattoo artists that came up the traditional ways – under an apprenticeship of a senior tattoo artist and or self taught.

 Some cities have municipal bans and zoning restrictions on tattoo shops.
 In the late eighties, a California beauty professional appealed the regulation, and the ban was updated to exempt aestheticians, cosmetologists, electrologists, and physicians.
 As an aesthetician, my background includes the study of psychofigurism – the study of the facial features, facial symmetry, and facial bone structure.
 Along with artistic ability, I customize brows, eyes and lips for a client’s face and individuality.

 Additionally, application service of false eye lashes, and lash extensions are not allowed unless they are licensed Aestheticians or Cosmetologists in California.
-As a true beauty professional, I’ve had hundreds of classroom hours on disinfection, sanitation, eyebrow shaping, lash extensions, and permanent makeup.
+As a state licensed beauty professional, I’ve had hundreds of classroom hours on disinfection, sanitation, eyebrow shaping, lash extensions, and permanent makeup.

 Contact About FACE by Nancy Permanent Makeup & Skincare to enhance your personal and unique beauty with effective, long lasting treatments that save you time – all day, EVERY day!